MarkHoeber/tools-tech-syllabus/source/intro.rst

 You can also use Sublime or a variety of other editors to work with content on your computer.

-Later in the semester we will install trial versions of Oxygen, FrameMaker and Madcap Flare.
+Later in the semester we will install trial versions of Oxygen for XML editing.

 .. caution:: Do not install these programs until we approach those classes;
   otherwise, your trial period might end before you can complete the